Bradley-svg/GB-Heat-Pump-App-V1/docs/secret-management.md

    ```

 3. **Capture evidence.** After each provisioning run, execute `wrangler secret list [--env <name>]` and capture the JSON output (screenshot or artifact) in the deployment ticket.
 This proves the bindings exist and surfaces stale entries for cleanup.

-4. **Confirm queue bindings.** Run `wrangler queues list` (or review Terraform output) to verify `mqtt-webhook-events` and its DLQ exist, then check `wrangler.toml` for the `MQTT_WEBHOOK_QUEUE` producer binding before shipping.
-This ensures webhook traffic stays asynchronous instead of falling back to D1.

 > **Heads-up:** GitHub Actions enforces the shim guard (`npm run check:prod-shim`) on CI and deploy workflows.
 Any `ALLOW_DEV_ACCESS_SHIM` or `DEV_ALLOW_USER` binding outside the local environment will block the pipeline, so remove them before rerunning the gate.